SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 viii.
 Keep the programming spirit high and alive by doing good to humanity and nature with your coding/progamming skill and not evil.

-### 📌 Course Target Audience
+## 📌 Course Target Audience

-#### i. 👷 Who Is This Course For?
+### i. 👷 Who Is This Course For?

 - Intermediate and
 - Advanced Developers

-#### ii. 📈 What You Will Learn In This Course?
+### ii. 📈 What You Will Learn In This Course?

-i.
-At the end of this course, students should have a solid understanding of how to build a chatbot website like chatGPT using Svelte/Sveltekit and the OpenAI API.
+**i.** At the end of this course, students should have a solid understanding of how to build a chatbot website like chatGPT using Svelte/Sveltekit and the OpenAI API.

-ii.
-Students will also be able to design and implement an interactive user interface, make API calls and handle responses
+**ii.** Students will also be able to design and implement an interactive user interface, make API calls and handle responses

-iii.
-Students will be able to deploy the AI powered chatbot website to a web server and add to your dev profile for potential partners, clients, sponsors and employers.
+**iii.** Students will be able to deploy the AI-powered chatbot website to a web server and add it to your dev profile for potential partners, clients, sponsors and employers.

 ## ⏪️ VIDEO